-Although in principle this appears to be disadvantageous for the creditor(s), by avoiding bankruptcy, a higher percentage of the claim can ultimately be repaid.
+Although in principle this appears to be disadvantageous for the creditor(s), avoiding bankruptcy means that a higher percentage of the claim can ultimately be repaid.

 It is then up to the debtor to persuade the creditor to agree to the agreement by making him an attractive offer.
-Given that the contents of the creditors’ agreement are free of form, shares can also be offered to settle the claim.
+Given that the contents of the composition agreement are not predetermined, shares can also be offered to settle the claim.

-Cost savings by forgoing a collection procedure or making a payment arrangement are reasons for the creditor to accept the agreement.
-This can prevent a possible bankruptcy.
+Cost savings by foregoing a collection procedure or making a payment arrangement are reasons why the creditor would accept the agreement.
+Doing so can prevent a possible bankruptcy.

 The in-court bankruptcy agreement

-If this agreement is reached without the intervention of the court, it is called a extrajudicial agreement.
-However, is the agreement offered if there is a:
+If this agreement is reached without the intervention of the court, it is called an extrajudicial agreement.
+If, however, the agreement is offered when there is a: